176th Fighter Squadron: Forward Air Control

 In November 1974, the squadrons parent 115th Fighter-Interceptor Group was transferred from Air Defense Command to Tactical Air Command(TAC).
 In addition the 115th's status was elevated from a group to a Wing, its designation being changed to the 128th Tactical Air Support Wing in a re-alignment by the Wisconsin National Guard Bureau.

-The squadron was re-designated as the 176th Tactical Air Support Squadron (TASS), and in December 1974 the unit's F-102's were replaced by the Cessna O-2A Skymaster Forward Air Control (FAC) aircraft.
+The squadron was re-designated as the 176th Tactical Air Support Squadron, and in December 1974 the unit's F-102's were replaced by the Cessna O-2A Skymaster forward air control (FAC) aircraft.
 The O-2 was the military version of the Cessna 337 Skymaster, a high wing, twin boom aircraft with a unique centerline pusher/tractor twin engine configuration.
-The O-2A version, used by the 176th TASS, was used in forward air control, (FAC), missions, often in conjunction with a ground FAC & ROMAD, (radio operator, maintenance, and driver), team.
+The O-2A version was used in FAC missions, often in conjunction with a ground FAC & ROMAD, (radio operator, maintenance, and driver), team.

-In November 1979, the O-2s were replaced by the OA-37B Dragonfly Forward Air Control aircraft.
+In November 1979, the O-2s were replaced by the OA-37B Dragonfly FAC aircraft.
 It was developed from the A-37 light attack aircraft which was used extensively in the Vietnam War as a counter-insurgency aircraft, with the surviving aircraft either being sold to the Republic of Vietnam Air Force or returned to the United States.
 The OA-37s were received from ANG units in Maryland and New York.

 With most of the pilots and maintenance crews having prior jet aircraft experience with the F-102's, the unit was able to transition the OA-37 to C-1 status, (full combat ready), in less than six months.
 Awards during the OA-37 era included an overall rating of "Excellent" in the unit's Operational Readiness Inspection (ORI), the Distinguished Flying Award and their first Air Force Outstanding Unit Award.

 Close Air Support

-On 1 October 1981, the 176th TASS was redesignated the 176th Tactical Fighter Squadron (TFS).
+On 1 October 1981, the 176th was redesignated the 176th Tactical Fighter Squadron.
 Along with the mission change came a new aircraft, the A-10 Thunderbolt II, nickname "Warthog", with the OA-37s being sent to other ANG units.
 For survivability made the A-10 an excellent weapons delivery system for ground targets.
 The A-10's most dominant feature is its seven barrel GAU-8/A 30mm cannon, capable of firing at up to 70 "tank busting" rounds per second.

-During the A-10 era the unit received two "Outstanding Unit" Awards, three Air Force Flight Safety Awards, and in 1991 an "Outstanding" in its Unit Effectiveness Inspection (UEI).
+During the A-10 era the unit received two Outstanding Unit Awards, three Air Force Flight Safety Awards, and in 1991 an "Outstanding" in its Unit Effectiveness Inspection (UEI).
 Deployments with the A-10 included Operation Coronet Cove to Panama, and "Checkered Flag" missions to NATO bases in West Germany and England.